BetterDiscord/Installer/README.md

 # Overview

-### About
+## About

 This repository contains the source code for the BetterDiscord installer.
 This installer is written with [electron-webpack](https://webpack.electron.build/) and [Svelte 3](https://svelte.dev/).
 Downloads can be found [here](https://github.com/BetterDiscord/Installer/releases/latest).

-### Codebase
+## Codebase

 ```
 .
 ├───assets                  // Contains static assets (such as images) used by the installer.
 └───src                     // The installer's source code.
     ├───main                // Electron "main" process.
 Creates and configures the BrowserWindow.
     └───renderer            // Electron "renderer" process.
 Contains most components and scripts.
         ├───actions         // Scripts performed by the installer such as installing, repairing and uninstalling.
         ├───common          // Common UI components such as buttons, checkboxes, radios, etc...
         ├───pages           // Component files for each page in the installer's setup process.
+        └───transitions     // Contains custom Svelte transitions and animations.
         └───stores          // Svelte store used for storing global data.
 ```

+---

-# Building
+# Development

 > This is a tutorial designed for people looking to contribute to, or work directly with the installer's source code.
 If you are just looking to download and install BetterDiscord, visit the [releases](https://github.com/BetterDiscord/installer) page of this repository.

 ### Prerequisites
 - [Git](https://git-scm.com)
 - [Node.js](https://nodejs.org/en/) with `npm`.
 - Command line of your choice.

+## Building

-### Step 1: Clone the repository.
+### 1: Clone the repository.
 ```
 git clone https://github.com/BetterDiscord/installer | cd installer
 ```
 This will create a local copy of this repostory and navigate you to the root folder of the repository.

-### Step 2: Install Dependencies
+### 2: Install Dependencies
 Run this command at the root folder to install dependencies:
 ```
 npm i
 ```

-### Step 3: Run Build Script
+### 3: Run Build Script
 To run the installer in development mode, simply run the following command:
 ```
 npm run dev
 ```

+## Additional Scripts

 ### Linting
 This project uses [ESLint](https://eslint.org/).
 Run this command to lint your changes: